 When I decided to give up shampoo a few years back, it wasn’t exactly based on the need to be all-natural.
 In hindsight, however, it marks the beginning of my journey toward a now plant-centric beauty routine.
 I had already adopted a vegan diet at this point, but aside from trying to choose products that were certified cruelty-free, this Earth-friendly philosophy hadn’t exactly expanded from the kitchen to my vanity.
 I wasn’t really reading labels, and I was still overloading my hair and face with synthetic ingredients without a second thought.
-But then I read something about going no-poo took stock of my own straw-like and heat-damaged strands, and decided it could be an interesting project.
+But then I read something about going no-poo, took stock of my own straw-like and heat-damaged strands, and I decided it could be an interesting project.
 Interesting it was—but even with a few bumps along the way, I was amazed when it transformed my mane for the better.

 In retrospect, it’s kind of sad (and superficial) that I needed to see results before really committing to a natural regimen.
 But that’s basically how it went down: It wasn’t until I saw how great and healthy my hair looked that I realized it was a bit hypocritical to be so discerning about what I put in my body while paying no mind to what I was using on it.
-Then again, we forget that just three years ago, it didn’t seem so obvious—many of the incredible plant-based products and brands we now take for granted (and can find almost anywhere) were either fledgling or still very under-the-radar.
-A natural beauty regimen was still considered crunchier than it was chic, and it was easy to assume that if I wanted to go that route, I would probably be spending time mixing up essential oils and assembling DIY masks using items in my pantry.
+Then again, we forget that just a few years ago, it didn’t seem so obvious—many of the incredible plant-based products and brands we now take for granted (and can find just about anywhere) were either fledgling or still very under-the-radar.
+A natural beauty regimen was still considered crunchier than it was chic, and it was easy to assume that if I wanted to go that route, I would probably be exclusively spending my time mixing up essential oils and assembling DIY masks using items in my pantry.

-And that’s actually what I did (still do!)—all the while holding on to most of my existing products, only rotating them out when I got my hands on something plant-based that was a worthy replacement.
+And that’s actually what I did (and I still do!)—all the while holding on to most of my existing products, only rotating them out when I got my hands on something plant-based that was a worthy replacement.
 I followed this slow and steady strategy while continuing to educate myself on ingredients and label-reading, and over the course of several months, I managed to completely overhaul my beauty cabinet.

 My current beauty regimen is by no means perfect, but it’s the eco-friendliest it’s ever been—and honestly, my skin and hair have never looked better.
 I’m still perpetually on the hunt for new and improved products (if anyone knows of a way I can do that for a living, let me know), but treating this whole process as a continual work-in-progress has made it manageable and even fun.
 I’m not sure I would feel the same way if I had taken an all-or-nothing approach.